manheim/terraform-pipeline/docs/CredentialsPlugin.md

 * Install the [Jenkins Credentials Binding Plugin](https://www.jenkins.io/doc/pipeline/steps/credentials-binding/) on your Jenkins master.
 * Define a credential that you want to inject.

 Add any number of credentials bindings that you want to wrap your stages, with `withBinding`.
-Each call to this method cumulatively add more credentials.
+Each call to this method will cumulatively add more credentials.
 See the [Credentials Binding Plugin homepage](https://www.jenkins.io/doc/pipeline/steps/credentials-binding/) for the list of supported bindings.

 ```
 // Jenkinsfile